Ji-li Jiang

-Jiang Ji-li (born February 2, 1954) is a Chinese author.
+Ji-li Jiang (born February 2, 1954) is a Chinese author.
 She is most famous for the memoir, Red Scarf Girl, as well as The Magical Monkey King.
 She grew up and lived in Shanghai, China in a large apartment with her family.

 Early life

-Ji-li lived in a 350-square-foot apartment with a small bathroom.
+Ji-li lived in a roomy apartment with a small bathroom.
 At this period of time, many other people did not have large apartments such as hers, classifying her as part of the upper class during the Cultural Revolution.
-During this time period, she lived with her father Jiang Xi-reng, her mother Ying-Chen, her brother Ji-Yong, her sister Ji-Yun and her grandmother for a brief period of time.
+During this time period, she lived with her father Jiang Xi-reng, her mother Ying-Chen, her brother Ji-yong, her sister Ji-yun and her grandmother for a brief period of time.
 Her housekeeper, Song Po-po, also lived with them.
 Ji-li was a star student until 1966, when Chairman Mao started the Cultural Revolution.
 When she was 13, her father, a theater owner was falsely accused of counter-revolutionary crimes and was detained and forced to do hard labor by the Chinese government.
-Ji-li was humiliated by her peers at school who blamed her for her family's "black", or "anticommunist" past and prevented her from becoming a Red Successor, a person who would be appointed as a Red Guard when they were old enough.
+Ji-li was humiliated by her peers at school who blamed her for her family's "black", or "anticommunist" past, which prevented her from becoming a Red Successor, a person who would be appointed as a Red Guard when they were old enough.

 When the Revolution ended, Ji-li, later followed by most of her family, moved to Hawaii.
 In 1998, Red Scarf Girl, a memoir of her life during the Cultural Revolution, was published and garnered a number of awards.
 Following the success of Red Scarf Girl, Ji-li continued writing books, notably The Magical Monkey King, a retelling of a traditional Chinese tale about the beginning of the trickster Monkey King's journey.

 Adulthood

 Ji-li graduated from Shanghai Teacher's College and Shanghai University before moving to Hawaii in 1984.
-She graduated from the University of Hawaii and began working as an operations analyst for a hotel chain.
+She graduated from the University of Hawaiʻi and began working as an operations analyst for a hotel chain.
 Ji-li became a budget director for a healthcare company in Chicago.
 In 1992, she co-founded East-West Exchange, promoting cultural exchange between western countries and China.
 In 2003, she started a nonprofit organization, Cultural Exchange International to continue and expand the cultural exchanges between the U.S., and Western countries.
 Jiang Ji-li currently resides in San Francisco, California.